sagniksen22/Polygon-Bridge/README.md

 ### Step 6: Write a Hardhat script to batch transfer all NFTs from Ethereum to Polygon Mumbai using the FxPortal Bridge

 FxPortal Bridge allows cross-chain transfers between Ethereum and Polygon Mumbai (testnet).
-We'll write another script to transfer all 5 NFTs from Ethereum (Goerli) to Polygon Mumbai using the bridge.
+We'll write another script to transfer all 5 NFTs from Ethereum ( ) to Polygon Mumbai using the bridge.

 ### Implementation Details